But what if you live in a place where it doesn't generally get much warmer than 80 degrees F. on a typical summer day?

 What if your coop is better protected against the cold than the heat?
 What if it's positioned in full sun.

 All.
 Day.
-Long. like ours is?
+Long.
+Like ours is?

-Cold Water
+Cool Water

-And they won't drink warm water - they will dehydrate before drinking warm water.
+Chickens, like all animals, need plenty of water to drink.
+And they won't drink warm water - they will actually dehydrate before drinking warm water.

 So it's important to fill and refill their water containers many times throughout the day when the mercury rises to be sure they always have cool water.

+Adding ice cubes or an ice block to their water is helpful too.
 So when a heatwave is predicted, I always make some extra ice cubes and will even freeze water in loaf pans that I can place in the chicken and ducks' water tubs to keep it cool.

 And of course give your ducks a kiddie pool to splash around in.